melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

     * Gene level expression data from GTEx V6 (570) donors, and GTEx V8 (948) donors can be turned on from Blue bar title for more detailed configuration page.
 These are displayed as coloured bar plots.
     * Transcript level data is also available for GTEx V6, this is also displayed as bar plots.
     * Transcript level expression data for GTEx V6 is available as coverage plots and is accessed from the **'Track hubs'**.
-        * click on the white 'track hubs' under the genome view window or access from the toolbar under 'My data'.
+        * click on the 'track hubs' under the genome view window or access from the toolbar under 'My data'.
         * scroll down and select 'GTEx RNA-seq Signal Hub'.
 This can be viewed in either hg19 or hg38 so can be compared with a wide variety of other datasets.
 ![trackhubs](./media/trackhubs_GTEx.png)
     * The default settings are:
-        * that all the available data from one individual is loaded.
-Other samples from other subjects in the study can be loaded.
+        * that all the available data from one individual only is loaded.
+Data from other subjects in the study can be loaded as desired.
 For example you could load all available samples for one tissue region only.
         * the data is 'autoscale to data view' with a track height or 12 pixels for each samples.
-You can change the height of the track or add a transformation.
+You can change the height of the track or add a data transformation.
         * you can also change it from a points plot into a density plot by clicking on the track title.
 ![gtex_settings](./media/GTEx_V6_settings.png)

+        * Using the selection matrix for female donors aged 2-49 years, deselect the default samples and select only Brain cortex and Pancreas samples.
+Then navigate to the location for the gene MYRF.
+You can increase the height of the datatrack to improve visualisation.

+    !!! question "Can you locate an exon in the MYRF gene that is present in transcripts expressed in the brain but not in the pancreas?"

+    !!! question "Does this alternative splicing event result in a frame shife of the coding sequence?"

 2. **The FACS derived data from the [Tabular Muris](https://tabula-muris.ds.czbiohub.org/) cell type data can be visualised as a coverage plot**
     * Start at the view of the NTRK2 gene in the human genome and navigate to the Ntrk2 gene in the mouse genome using the 'View in other genomes tool'.